wireapp/wire-docs/src/how-to/administrate/etcd.rst

    Member e767162297c84b1e removed from cluster 432c10551aa096af

-Now the other nodes  know this member is indeed dead. and the nodes will forget about the fact that it existed.
-We can now safely remove the data directory and restart it The cluster should now be 'healthy' albeit a bit less fault-tolerant.
-Note that the third member is not listed here anymore, like before.
+By removing the member from the cluster, you signal the other nodes to not expect it to come back with the right state.
+It will be considered dead and removed from the peers.
+This will allow the node to come up with an empty data directory and it not getting kicked out of the cluster.
+The cluster should now be healthy, but only have 2 members, and so it is not to resistent to crashes at the moment!

 .. code:: sh
    root@node0:~# etcd-health.sh